pdavidow/SimpleEditor/readme.md

 **OVERALL APPROACH**

-Parse input to create an array of proc.
-Each proc takes a history for an arg.
+* First read the operation count, then parse each input line at a time into a proc.
+This is a 1-arg proc which takes a history.
-The proc performs the operation, and returns a new updated history.
+* The proc performs the operation, and returns a new updated history.
-History is simply an array treated as a stack.
-For example, undo pops the stack.
+* History is simply an array treated as a stack.
+* To conserve memory, operations are not stored, and strings are stored as symbols on the stack.

 **USAGE**